DevPrasath6/Adya/README.md

-# Smart Laundry System — Advanced Developer Guide
+# Smart Laundry System

-This repository implements a microservices-based platform for a smart laundry solution.
-It contains the web and mobile clients, multiple backend services, ML/AI experiments, digital twin assets, infrastructure as code, and helpers for CI/CD and local development.

-Goals of this README
-- Provide a clear architecture overview and development workflow.
+A modular microservices project that supports a web UI, mobile client, backend services, ML components, and infrastructure-as-code for deployment.

+This README covers:
+- What is in the repository
-- Document how to run and test the main components locally.
+- How to run the system for development
-- Outline CI/CD and release recommendations.
+- Testing, CI/CD and deployment guidance
-- Provide ML reproducibility and model management guidance.
+- ML reproducibility notes

-Contents
-- Architecture overview
-- Service matrix
-- Local development (frontend, backend, infra)
-- Testing strategy
-- CI/CD and release flow
-- ML/AI reproducibility
-- Troubleshooting & maintenance notes
-- Contribution and governance
+- Maintenance and contribution guidelines

 ----